valquaint/Webagotchi/README.md

 ## Configuration

-By default, Webagotchi will try to start on port 4242.
-This can be changed by either passing the port argument, `-p:` followed by a port number, or by creating a `config.json`  file in the root folder of the project directory.
+By default, Webagotchi will try to start on port 5000.
+This can be changed by either passing the `--port` argument, or `-p`, followed by a port number, or by creating a `config.json`  file in the root folder of the project directory, with the "port" key.